-On November 1, 2017, the Reusable Bag Law for Alameda County is expanding to include all eating establishments, which includes delivery services and ordering platforms.
-The requirements of the new law are as follows:
+The Reusable Bag Law for Alameda County includes all eating establishments, delivery services, and ordering platforms.
+The requirements of the law are as follows:

 1. No more single-use plastic bags.

-Beginning November 1, 2017, eating establishments (and their delivery services/providers) in Alameda County can no longer distribute single-use plastic bags.
+Eating establishments (and their delivery services/providers) in Alameda County are prohibited from distributing single-use plastic bags.

 Compliant reusable bags (including thick, reusable plastic bags) may be distributed if at least ten cents is charged and itemized on the receipt.
 The eating establishment keeps the 10 cent charge, which is not subject to sales tax.